PaulCombal/SamRewritten/doc/CONTRIBUTING.md

 # Contributing

-Have a look at the TODO list of things if you want to do something that will very likely be accepted
+Have a look at the TODO list of things if you want to do something that will very likely be accepted.

+Before making significant changes, please contact a significant contributor.

 Be civilized, avoid useless comments.